Nike Cross Country SUNY Cortland Cortland, New York

 In the 2010-11 season, Dexter coached a total of six NCAA qualifiers, 10 ECAC qualifiers, four ECAC scorers, three SUNYAC champions, and 11 SUNYAC scorers in the horizontal jumps.
 At the NCAA Outdoor Championships, Dexter had three athletes qualify and compete in the long jump.
 Of the trio, Tim Scheftic finished his freshman campaign as the top freshman long jumper at the championship meet and in the nation.

-Josh Henry returns to the Cortland coaching staff for a third season in 2011-12 after a successful four-year career in cross country and track and field with the Red Dragons.
+Josh Henry returns to the Cortland coaching staff for a fifth season in 2013-14 after a successful four-year career in cross country and track and field with the Red Dragons.
 He works primarily with Cortland's distance runners.

 Henry received a bachelor’s degree in sport management from Corland in 2009 and earned a master's degree in sport management from the College in 2010.
 He earned all-region honors four times in cross country and was an All-American as a senior as he helped lead the Red Dragons to their first-ever NCAA Division III title.Read Full Bio